Zachary-Love/hosa-code/README.md

 # simple-cors-test
-simple test to check the cors status of a website
+simple test to check the cors status of a website by popping up your own html